alrzsdgh/nowbahar-competition/README.md

 Following the previous question, we want to predict students' exam scores.
 Prepare a model that predicts students' grades with the information provided in the dataset.

+** I used a Random Forest model that achieves a score of 108 out of 150 on test data **

 ## Question 3: Analysis of movie information